 All things tech is probably where you’ll want to outsource most of the tasks in your bookkeeping business.
 It’s always smart to learn how to handle a few IT functions yourself, but when it comes to the big jobs, like switching web hosts or fixing a virus-infected computer, it makes more sense to spend the money and outsource to an expert.
 You can save hours of frustration and lost productivity by turning the reins over to someone in the know.

 If the tasks are something you can learn yourself, make sure to ask the IT person to show you how to do it.
 That way, you can handle the little stuff going forward and save the big jobs for them.
-According to Tech Pro Research, more than 31% of IT services were outsourced last year.
-Other commonly outsourced tech tasks include web and app development, AI and IoT, website design and quality assurance.
+AMore than 31% of IT services were outsourced last year.
+Other commonly outsourced tech tasks include web and app development, AI and IoT, website development, and quality assurance.

 How good is your bookkeeping business’s SEO?
 To find out, try searching for “accounting business,” “bookkeeper,” “CPA,” or if you cater to a specific type of client, try searching specifically, such as “small business accountant” or “restaurant accountant.”
 Are you satisfied with the results you get?
 How far down the ranks does your local accounting business show up—if it does at all?
 Now, try Googling your exact business name.
 What pops up then?
 Obviously, the goal is to gain SEO superstar status—and that means getting your accounting business highly ranked in search engine results when potential customers are searching for accounting firms in your community.